arthur-ai/bench/docs/source/walkthrough.md

 ```

 ### Creating an initial test suite
 We recommend creating a test suite with target  examples as close to production performance as possible.
 For the news summarization case, we will assume we have sampled news articles from the past week as inputs.
 Reference outputs can be hard to find, so will initialize a baseline using gpt3.5.
+You can download the summaries file from our Github.

 ```
 import pandas as pd
-from langchain.llms import Cohere, HuggingFacePipeline, OpenAI from langchain.chains import LLMChain
+from langchain.llms import OpenAI from langchain.chains import LLMChain from langchain.prompts import PromptTemplate

 articles = pd.read_csv('example_summaries.csv)['input_text']